-My 600-lb Life: The Incredible Story Of The Assanti Brothers, Steven And Justin
+‘My 600-lb Life’: The Incredible Story Of The Assanti Brothers, Steven And Justin

-The Assanti brothers – Steven and Justin – who weighed more than 1,400 pounds combined when they entered the 600-Lb Life program, are making small steps towards losing weight.
+The Assanti brothers, Steven and Justin, who weighed more than 1,400 pounds combined when they entered the 600-Lb Life program, are making small steps towards losing weight.

 ‘My 600-lb Life’ Steven Update: Elder Assanti Brother Accuses Show For Being A Scam, Then Deletes Post https://t.co/GA90UqyFLE pic.twitter.com/h7keLRGq5e